ocj137/DSI-SF-2-ocjacob/My-projects/CommBuilding/README.md

 ## Community Buildingm

-So This is the  Begining a project on community building
+This is the  Begining a project on community building